big, dumb plane. WHOLE new world.

 — A second meaning is the idea of being tied to or connected with others.
 Once the characters find themselves stranded, they’ll each make way to the same hotel, and from there, we add a second shape to the story: the evolution of a found family.
 Within the the hotel (and the city), the strangers will cross paths, attach, and soon, they’ll bind and grow in harmony and in conflict with each other.

-2 It’s got the new, cool spots.
+It’s got the new, cool spots.

 — After the flight makes its emergency landing, a few passengers are shepherded to a hotel that has seen its better days: “The Wild Horse.”
 It’s envisioned as smaller, in a city center location; it’s quaint and eclectic and with a few issues.
-After a few days in waiting, once the passengers decide to stay a little longer, the hotel will act as their home for the near future. … Across the street stands “The Lime Tree, a bar and cafe that will become a de facto kitchen and living room for the passengers.
+After a few days in waiting, once the flight passengers decide to stay a little longer, the hotel will act as their home for the near future. … Across the street stands “The Lime Tree, a bar and cafe that will become a de facto kitchen and living room for the passengers.
 It’s envisioned as compact, but with enough room to boogie when the music is on.
 At night, its tall, wide windows should light the street’s corner.
-(Pictured: an early idea of the main sets).
+(Pictured: an early idea of the main sets layout).

 — For Bound, we used the setup of a “large, international flight” as an opportunity to create characters of not just varied personalities, but also of varied backgrounds.
 For one, the banter between them should be great, and also, so should the tensions.
-By featuring people from different worlds who would together - but each in their own way - try to build a new life in a dynamic setting, the opportunities for both drama and hi-jinks are abundant. … The main cast (aka the flight passengers) would operate in a co-star manner - kinda like that one, hit show from the ‘90s.
+By featuring people from different worlds who would together - but each in their own way - try to build a new life in a dynamic setting, the opportunities for both drama and hi-jinks are abundant. … The main cast (aka the flight passengers) would operate in a co-lead manner - kinda like that one, hit show from the ‘90s.
 The main characters are:

 “Devika”